AWA Board Biographies

 Scholarship Chair

-Rachel is a native of Benton, Arkansas and obtained her undergraduate degree in Dietetics at Arkansas State University.
-She is a 2022 graduate of the University of Memphis, Cecil C. Humphreys School of Law and is newly licensed to practice law in Tennessee.
+Olivia obtained her undergraduate degree in Political Science at Arkansas State University in 2021 and her Juris Doctorate from the University of Memphis, Cecil C. Humphreys School of Law in 2024.

 Mentorship Chair